 Everyone has missed the point.

 When invented, Fannie Mae seemed to legitimize the process of mortgage securitization.
-Later, Wall Street walked off with that process, and in doing so it also walked off with Fannie’s exemption from the securities laws—colorably in order to “compete” with Fannie.
+Later, Wall Street walked off with that process.
+In doing so it also walked off with Fannie’s exemption from the securities laws.
+It now was allowed to “compete” with Fannie.
 This really was not competition.
 It was a cartel, all members of which emulated a single business model, originated by the government.